mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Grappling Arm: Grappling Arm: A grappling arm is a remote–control device for picking up or manipulating objects in space.
-The arm is a flexible tentacle of thousands of telescoping segments, capable of reaching out up to 250 metres.
+The arm is a flexible tentacle of thousands of telescoping segments, capable of reaching out up to 250 meters.
 The arm ends in a set of cameras and grippers of varying sizes, from large claws to tiny micro–manipulators.
 It also carries a toolkit which can be customised for a particular task.